Offshore Wind Logistics

 Eemshaven as a base or service port

-Since 2009 Eemshaven plays an important role regarding assembly and shipping activities of wind turbines, which results in an impressive track record of wind farms launched from Eemshaven: successively Alpha Ventus, Bard Offshore I, Borkum Riffgat, Borkum Riffgrund I, Trianel Windpark Borkum I, Global Tech I, Gemini, Gode Wind I & II, Veja Mate, Race Bank (UK), Nordsee One, Merkur Offshore and Borkum Riffgrund II.
+Since 2009 Eemshaven plays an important role regarding assembly and shipping activities of wind turbines, which results in an impressive track record of wind farms launched from Eemshaven: successively Alpha Ventus, Bard Offshore I, Borkum Riffgat, Borkum Riffgrund I, Trianel Windpark Borkum I, Global Tech I, Gemini, Gode Wind I & II, Veja Mate, Race Bank (UK), Nordsee One, Merkur Offshore, Borkum Riffgrund II, Hohe See and Albatros.

-Soon the wind farm Hohe See will be launched from Eemshaven to be followed by Albatros and Trianel Windpark Borkum II.
-For the Trianel wind farm planning, transport, storage and pre-assembly of the wind turbine components will take place, which means that the entire above-water part of the wind turbines is to be supplied from Eemshaven.
+At the moment the Trianel Windpark Borkum II wind farm is launched from Eemshaven.
+Planning, transport, storage and pre-assembly of the wind turbine components is taking place now, which means that the entire above-water part of the wind turbines is supplied from Eemshaven.
 In the near future many offshore wind projects in which Eemshaven could fit as base or service port are planned.

 Service port Eemshaven